Platform

 If the user asks to speak to a human (“transfer me”, “insaan se baat karao”), your agent can warm-transfer the call to a real person.
 Configure this in the agent settings:

-When triggered, the agent says “I'm connecting you to our team” and dials the human in 2-3 seconds.
+When triggered, the agent says “I'm connecting you to our team” and dials the human in 2 to 3 seconds.

 Testing Your Agent